mrshmllow/affinity-nix/README.md

 ## Usage Instructions

 > [!IMPORTANT]
-> You will be graphically prompted to install the application: **Uncheck the desktop shortcut but leave the installation path default.**
+> You will be graphically prompted to install the application: **Leave the installation path default.**

 ### Running Ad-hoc
 ```bash